ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 Launch an MAPDL instance in your window
 =======================================

-In our example, the MAPDL instance is launched outside the main window object, and passed to it as an argument.
+In our example, the MAPDL instance is launched outside the ``MainWindow`` object, and it passed to it as an argument.

 .. code:: python